-With as much road tripping as we do, Doug and I had always said we wanted to buy an RV.
+With as much road tripping as we do, my husband and I had always said we wanted to buy an RV.
 Nothing could be better, we imagined, than a small rolling house on wheels.
 No stopping for bathroom breaks every hour!
 Make your meals while you cruise down the highway!
 No more single night hotel stays!

 What We Learned From Our First RV Rental

 My first apartment was tiny, with a kitchen I could barely turn around in, a bathroom that no more than one person could occupy at a time, and a living area that doubled as a dining room.
-In fact, it was probably about the same square footage as our 29 foot rental RV- but I had it to myself.
-As with any small space, organization is key.
-A place for everything, and you figure out really quick what is- and what isn’t -necessary.
+In fact, it was probably about the same square footage as our 29 foot rental RV- but I wasn't sharing it with three other people!

 Miles upon miles of road construction- and the back up that joins it- slowed our first RV trip quite a bit.
 By the time we made it to North Platte, Nebraska, it was nearing midnight and we couldn't imagine driving another 3 hours to our intended overnight stop of Scott's Bluff.

 Not all Walmart stores allow RV parking due to city regulations.
 Use the Walmart Locator to find a place to park.